Come grow with us!

 Recreation and Community Events

-Our farm is located on the Piedra River, right in between Durango and Pagosa Springs.
+Additionally, our farm is located on the Piedra River, right in between Durango and Pagosa Springs.
 There is National Forest access right across the highway and endless recreational and entertainment opportunities in the area, including:

 Requirements for all programs